-Collecting non-fee-for-service data in will provide a baseline data with sufficient runout for retrospective non-claims settlements to monitor cost, utilization, and quality trends as the share of non-fee-for-service payment models grows in the Maryland commercial health care market.
+Collecting non-fee-for-service data in 20252024 will provide a baseline of 2022 data with sufficient runout for retrospective non-claims settlements to monitor cost, utilization, and quality trends as the share of non-fee-for-service payment models grows in the Maryland commercial health care market.

-This data submission manual describes the format and contents necessary to complete the Alternative Payment Model Data Collection template that will support the analyses required by Chapter 297 of the 2022 Laws of Maryland.
+This data submission manual describes the format and contents necessary to complete the Alternative Payment Model (APM) Data Collection template that will support the analyses required by Chapter 297 of the 2022 Laws of Maryland.
 The Data Submission Template is available at the MHCC website and will be prepared in accordance with the instructions in this manual.

-Note that the Data Submission categorizes alternative payment model (APM) contracts according to the framework developed by the Health Care Payments Learning and Action Network (HCP-LAN).
-Established in 2015, HCP-LAN is an active group of public and private health care leaders dedicated to mobilizing payors, providers, purchasers, patients, product manufacturers, policymakers, and others in a shared mission to lower care costs, improve patient experiences and outcomes, reduces the barriers to APM participation, and promote shared accountability.
-Since its inception, healthcare stakeholders have relied on the HCP-LAN to align them around core APM design components.
+Based on the experience and payor response to prior data collection efforts, MHCC has developed an updated APM Data Collection Template.
+The updated template addresses the core provisions outlined in Chapter 297 of the 2022 Laws of Maryland outlined above.
+It streamlines and simplifies data collection efforts by creating consistency among data submission worksheets and adopts a common framework for APM classification.
+The National Association of Health Data Organizations (NAHDO) has developed a Non-Claims Payment (NCP) Layout that categorizes APM arrangements according to the level of provider clinical and financial risk and the purpose of payment.
+As this framework is being explored by other states participating in APM and non-claims data collection, MHCC has adapted this framework for the purposes of data collection.

+Designated as the Expanded Non-Claims Payment Framework (Expanded Framework), The Expanded Framework will allow MHCC to consolidate redundant fields, simplify data collection efforts, and establishes consistency across data collection worksheets.
+The Expanded Framework crosswalks to the Health Care Payments Learning and Action Network (HCP-LAN) classifications to support payors in accurately categorizing their payment arrangements.
+It organizes non-claims payments into specific categories, enabling MHCC to better understand how funds are allocated to achieve specific care delivery goals.
+It will also enable MHCC to use the same non-claims payment framework APM adoption and primary care non-claims data collection.

-Please submit completed Alternative Payment Models Data Submission to the Chief, Cost and Quality at the MHCC Center for Analysis and Information Systems at shankar.mesta@maryland.gov no later than September 30, 2024.
+Please submit completed Alternative Payment Models Data Submission to the Chief, Cost and Quality at the MHCC Center for Analysis and Information Systems at shankar.mesta@maryland.gov no later than September 30, 2025.
 The Data Submission shall follow the naming convention: PayorID_FileType_PeriodStartDate_PeriodEndDate_CreateDate.

 Each variable in the above format must be populated as follows:

 PayorID = MHCC-assigned submitter code